amansgith/Employee-CRM-app/README.md

 # Ecommerce-CRM-app
-An App made with Python and Django to manage Customer Details
+A Web App made with Python, Django and MySQL to manage Customer Details

-The web app allows you to Perform all the CRUD Operations through the website directly It also uses Django's inbuilt authentication system for SignUp and Login It uses MySQL Database to Store and manage all the Customer Details.
+The web app allows you to Perform all the CRUD Operations through the website directly.
+It also uses Django's inbuilt authentication system for SignUp and Login.
+It uses MySQL Database to Store and manage all the Customer Details.

 ## Prerequisites